Abas ERP: Main product

 The main product of the company is abas ERP, an ERP system for small and medium enterprises.

-The functionality includes purchasing and sales, production, materials management and financial accounting.
-The system is used in mechanical and plant engineering, in the automotive industry and in trade and service companies.
+Its functions include purchasing and sales, production, materials management and financial accounting.
+The system is used in mechanical and plant engineering, in the automotive industry, and in trade and service companies.
 The system uses a Unicode character set and is operated in 28 languages.